kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

  5	view_wallet              Import a view only wallet 6	exit                     Exit the program

-What would you like to do?: 2
+What would you like to do?: create
 What would you like to call your new wallet?: trtl Give your new wallet a password: ************** Confirm your new password: **************